paradigmxyz/reth/book/run/transactions.md

 # Transaction types

 Over time, the Ethereum network has undergone various upgrades and improvements to enhance transaction efficiency, security, and user experience.
-Three significant transaction types that have evolved are:
+Four significant transaction types that have evolved are:

 - Legacy Transactions,
 - EIP-2930 Transactions,